 - You can fire through all allied plant-type creatures without harming them.
 (Passive)

-- Decomposition - By praying, causes all corpses in your field of vision to rapidly decay.
+- Fungal Bloom - Causes all corpses in your field of vision to rapidly decay.
 Corpses with a monster on top of them will not be affected.
-It turns corpses into skeletons, zombies into skeletons (or destroys them), destroys ghoul genus monsters for piety gain, and causes friendly toadstools to grow.
+It turns corpses into skeletons, zombies into skeletons (or destroys them), destroys ghoul genus monsters, and causes friendly toadstools to grow.
 Any monsters defeated this way grant no XP.
 (Free)

 Piety level *: "Green [Species]"